 ME 425(175).
 Analytical and Computational Solid Mechanics.
 One course.
 C-L: see Civil Engineering 175; also C-L: Modeling Biological Systems

 ME 431L(150L).
 Heat and Mass Transfer.
 A rigorous development of the laws of mass and energy transport as applied to a continuum.
 Energy transfer by conduction, convection, and radiation.
 Free and forced convection across boundary layers.
 Application to heat exchangers.
 Selected laboratory work.
-Prerequisites: Mechanical Engineering 331L(101L), Mechanical Engineering 336L(126L), and Mathematics 353(108) Instructor: Chen, Howle, Knight, or Protz.
+Prerequisites: Mechanical Engineering 331L(101L), Mechanical Engineering 336L(126L), and Mathematics 353(108) Instructor: Chen, Howle, or Knight.
 One course.

 ME 438(166).
 Constructal theory and design.
 Flow configuration in nature and engineering emerges from the constructal law of increase of flow access in time, when the flow system is endowed with freedom to morph.
 The course brings together the basic principles of fluid mechanics, heat transfer and thermodynamics, and teaches how to generate (to 'discover') shape and structure for energy flow systems.
 The course teaches design as science, and presents a paradigm that is applicable across the board, from engineering to biology, geophysics and social dynamics.
 Instructor: Bejan and Lorente.
 One course.